BBJIM/create-bar-project/src/Resources/Monorepo/packages/client/Docs/FolderStructureAndImports.md

 -   -   **Common**: common files and folders like validations, models, utils, common consts, pollyfills and more.
--   -   **Components**: containes the app more small components that contain state and stateless components from the @bar/ui-kit folder.
+-   -   **Components**: containes the app more small components that contain state and stateless components from the ui-kit folder.
--   -   -   **@bar/ui-kit**: containes stateless components that uses small
-            singular components form the Custom folder.
+-   -   -   **ui-kit**: containes stateless components that uses small singular components form the Custom folder.
 -   -   -   -   **Custom**: containes small singular stateless components like
                 Button, Inputs, Text, Headline and more.